-It is a treatment for patients with type 2 diabetes which is non-insulin dependent.
+Metformin is an orally-administered medicine intended to treat diabetes by controlling sugar levels in the blood.
+It is a drug for patients with type 2, non-insulin dependent diabetes.
 It is occasionally administered in conjunction with insulin or other medicines.
 Metformin is not intended to treat type 1 diabetes.

 Metformin may serve other purposes not found in this medication guide.

 What to pay attention to before taking metformin

 It is important that any medicine you take does not do more harm than good.
 (Ideally, no harm!)
 Always let your physician know if you have any allergies to other medications, foods, additives etc, before taking metformin.
 If you find that you develop an allergic reaction to metformin, stop taking it immediately and consult with your doctor.

 If your diabetes is in ketoacidosis state, insulin treatment is necessary.